Last Updated on December 2, 2020 by Anne Thynne

 All these reasons count for the longevity of the pet turtles slightly.
 Until now, Jonathan is the longest living turtle ever recorded.
 It was born in 1832 and lived for the next 189 years.

-Until now, there has been no well-established method to determine the turtle age accurately.
-Yet, we have found two ways to tell the age of a turtle.
+Until now, there has been no well-established method to determine the age of a turtle accurately.
+Yet, we have found two ways to tell the turtle’s age.
 While most turtle owners prefer counting the rings, some love comparing the turtle size with the chart.